Philipp, Prince of Eulenburg: "Aesthetic anti-semitism": art, race and politics in Eulenburg's worldview

-At the same time, he did his utmost to further anti-Semitism in classic political areas like diplomacy, foreign policy and culture.
+At the same time, he did his utmost to further anti-Semitism in classic political areas including diplomacy, foreign policy and culture.
 Aesthetic anti-Semitism can be understood as one of the many forms of aesthetic fundamentalism in the modern era as well as a cultural code used by hereditary and intellectual aristocrats at the end of the long nineteen century.
-As it spread throughout society by virtue of these groups' social prestige, it took on attributes of a paradigm...Aesthetic anti-Semitism found its way into the aristocracy and conservative bourgeoisie not through aggressive agitators like Ahlwardt, Dühring, Fritsch or Stöcker but rather in poetic shadings and nuances."
-When the Bavarian government proved unwilling to subsidize the Bayreuth Festival featuring Wagner's operas, Cosima Wagner turned to Eulenburg for help.
-Eulenburg let it be known that Wilhelm—who was also the King of Prussia—was willing to subsidize the Bayreuth festival, and rather than see the Prussian king intervene in Bavarian affairs, the Bavarian government agreed to subsidize Bayreuth.
-Eulenburg in his turn saw the Bayreuth festival as the "cultural founding" of the empire that had failed to take place in 1871, and Eulenburg believed in time that the Bayreuth festival would become the "cultural center" of the "Germanic race".
+As it spread throughout society by virtue of these groups' social prestige, it took on attributes of a paradigm.
+Aesthetic anti-Semitism found its way into the aristocracy and conservative bourgeoisie not through aggressive agitators such as Ahlwardt, Dühring, Fritsch or Stöcker, but rather in poetic shadings and nuances."

+When the Bavarian government proved unwilling to subsidize the Bayreuth Festival performing Wagner's operas, Cosima Wagner turned to Eulenburg for help.
+Eulenburg let it be known that Wilhelm—who was also the King of Prussia—was willing to subsidize the Bayreuth festival; rather than see the Prussian king intervene in Bavarian affairs, the Bavarian government agreed to subsidize Bayreuth.
+Eulenburg saw the Bayreuth festival as the "cultural founding" of the empire that had failed to take place in 1871, and Eulenburg believed that in time the Bayreuth festival would become the "cultural center" of the "Germanic race".
 The Wagnerite Eulenburg saw the Bayreuth festival as a way of promoting not only Wagner's music, but also his anti-Semitic politics to the German public.